sciguy14/Control-my-Cap/README.md

 These are the files that power the www.controlmycap.com mobile site.
 It uses Jquery Mobile UI, as well as the JQuery MiniColors Plugin. http://jquerymobile.com/ https://github.com/claviska/jquery-miniColors

+Note, to use this, you will need to rename 'sample_config.py' in the cgi-bin to 'config.py' and set the variables to the information for your MySQL Schema.